edmundho/ShapeShift/README.md

 * `HTML5 Canvas` for DOM manipulation and rendering,
 * `random-words`: Random word generator library
 * `Webpack` to bundle and serve up the various scripts.
+* `keymaster.js`: for mapping keyboard inputs

 ### Scripts to be used:
 * `keybindings.js`: maps keyboard presses to inputs for the game
 * `board.js`: handles creating and updating DOM elements (shapes)
 * `shape.js`: handles creation of shapes with Canvas
-* `game.js`:
+* `game.js`: handles game logic like scoring, shape growth

 ## Implementation Timeline

 __Day 1:__ Get overall file structure set up.
 Webpack & node setup.
-Implement Shape generator with Canvas.
-Triangles, circles, squares.
-Shape animations.
+Draw shapes/implement shape generator with Canvas.
+Start with circles first, and add other shapes down the line.

-__Day 2:__ Build out game logic such as scoring, increasing difficulty as the game progresses, stats tracking (wpm, accuracy).
+__Day 2:__ Build out game logic such as scoring, shape animations, increasing difficulty as the game progresses, stats tracking (wpm, accuracy).

 __Day 3:__ Construct game board and connect game logic with shape elements.
+Implement difficulty setting.

 __Day 4:__ Styling.
-Game will be simple so its aesthetics will be a crucial in its success/enjoyability.
+Game will be simple so its aesthetics will be crucial in its success/enjoyability.